 Mark Latonero is a professor and a fellow at the Data & Society Research Institute in New York City.
 His research focuses on emerging communication technology and social change with specific interests in human rights.
 His recent work examines the intersection of technology and human trafficking.

 Sasha Anawalt is director of the USC Annenberg Arts Journalism Programs.
-A faculty member of the USC Annenberg School for Communication & Journalism, she founded the Masters’ degree program in Specialized Journalism (The Arts) in 2008 and directs the Annenberg/Getty Arts Journalism Program.
+A faculty member of the USC Annenberg School for Communication & Journalism, she founded the Masters’ degree program in Specialized Journalism (The Arts) in 2008 and previously directed the Annenberg/Getty Arts Journalism Program for 13 years.

 Gerald Giaquinta is a marketing consultant, corporate executive, and Associate Professor of Clinical Department of Business Communication at the USC Marshall School of Business.
-He was recently named Academic Director of the World Bachelor in Business program at the Marshall School.
+He is the Academic Director of the World Bachelor in Business program at the Marshall School.

 Thomas Hollihan is an author and professor of communication at the USC Annenberg School for Communication and Journalism.
 He publishes in the areas of argumentation, political campaign communication, contemporary rhetorical criticism and the impact of globalization on public deliberation.